MiffOttah/CanonicalCopy/README.md

 URL can't be personalized to the user, it isn't full of analytics data or unnecessary session state.

-CanonicalCopy is an extension for Google Chrome and compatible browsers that allows you to copy this URL instead of the URL you're actively on full of useless session and tracking data.
+CanonicalCopy is an extension for Google Chrome, Mozilla Firefox, and compatible browsers that allows you to copy this URL instead of the URL you're actively on full of useless session and tracking data.

 When copying the URL, just click the CanonicalCopy icon instead of selecting the URL in the address bar.
 A popup will appear with the canonical URL that you